sourcegraph/cody/ARCHITECTURE.md

 ### Rationale

-Events will eventually be migrated to [Sourcegraph's new telemetry events framework](https://sourcegraph.com/docs/dev/background-information/telemetry).
+All Cody events use [Sourcegraph's new telemetry events framework](https://sourcegraph.com/docs/dev/background-information/telemetry).
 Events primarily comprise of:

 1. `feature`, a string denoting the feature that the event is associated with.
    1. **All events must use a `feature` that starts with `cody.`**, for example `cody.myFeature`